Build

 ClusterBuildStrategyNotFoundThe referenced cluster-scope strategy doesn’t exist.

 SetOwnerReferenceFailedSetting ownerreferences between a Build and a BuildRun failed.
-This status is triggered when using the build.shipwright.io/build-run-deletion annotation in a Build.
+This status is triggered when you set the spec.retention.atBuildDeletion to true in a Build.

 SpecSourceSecretRefNotFoundThe secret used to authenticate to git doesn’t exist.